medialize/ally.js/docs/contributing/testing.md

 (we're not using `test/sauce` or `test/local` in the browser because of the `reporters` those configurations load)

-## Locally Running All Tests In The Browser
+## Locally running all tests in the browser

 Both unit and functional tests can be executed in Google Chrome locally via `npm run test` or `node test/run-local.js`.
 You could also [install and start ChromeDriver yourself](https://theintern.github.io/intern/#local-selenium) and then run `./node_modules/.bin/intern-runner config=test/local`.
 The `test/run-local.js` uses [dalek-driver-chrome](https://github.com/dalekjs/dalek-driver-chrome) to download, install and start ChromeDriver automatically.